CM10313-Group-19/Personal-Infomatics-Software/ProjectInformation/ProjectRequirements.md

   - Coffee consumption
   - Mood
   - Screen time
-  - Cooking with fresh vegetables
+  - Cooking with fresh vegetables <br>
 Your PI system should collect more than 1 kind of data, so possible relations between kinds of PI data can be explored.

 The task will involve additional research in the domain of PI, and must involve: